Skip to content

 Three-Part Razor

-It did not take long to get used to the shaving style of the Merkur 15C even though is an open comb type.
+It did not take long to get used to the shaving style of the 15C, even though it is an open comb type.
 It’s within the mild-moderate category of aggressiveness for an open comb and leans more toward moderate.

 shaving with the Merkur 15C